 The trip to Cao Dai Great Temple, well, I have to ask if it was really worth sitting in a bus for nearly four hours to see a temple.
 I’m not knocking the temple as it was very impressive, but four hours??
 And as for the Cu Chi Tunnels, mmm, really don’t know what to say.
 I mean impressive, I think we were told 18,000 soldiers lived in the group of tunnels we visited and the devious booby-

-We arrived in Can Tho early afternoon and take a taxi straight to the Victoria Can Tho Resort where they have a very special surprise for you.
-While you’re checking-
+We arrived in Can Tho early afternoon and take a taxi straight to the hotel where they have a very special surprise for you while you’re checking-

 Tomorrow we have designated as a lazy day.
 Pool, lunch locally to the hotel and booked tickets for a tour of a floating market, rice noodle factory, rice factory and fruit gardens but as this is a 5:30 am start we felt entitled to a lazy day!!!
 Up at the crack of dawn or perhaps just before it for breakfast and an early start.
 Now, I don’t know whether it was because we booked through the hotel for this tour or whether it was just our good luck but we were the only ones on the tour whereas some of the other tours we saw had 20 or so tourists on them.
 When you’re actually at the floating market it is manic and definitely a case of having faith in the “skipper” of the boat and try not to panic – too much!!
 It was quite an amazing morning, so many “stalls” and so many boats.